-All along the U.S. / Mexico border, government agents and armed vigilantes mobilize to stop the invasion of dirty (diseased), or lazy (go on welfare), or persistent (take our jobs away) “illegal aliens.”
+All along the U.S. / Mexico border, government agents and armed vigilantes mobilize to stop the invasion of dirty (diseased), or lazy (go on welfare), or persistent (take our jobs away), or dangerous (bad hombres) “illegal aliens.”
 But mostly, we build walls to keep out the Other (unless we need him to work in our fields, mow our lawns and wash our dishes).
-Politicians regularly call for funding to extend the Southern California border wall all the way to East Texas.

 But when mythologists hear of stereotypes, we take the cue and look deeper, in search of the archetypes.
-We think of other famous walls built to keep out the barbarians in China, in the West Bank, in Jericho, in Berlin.
+We think of other famous walls built to keep out the barbarians in China, in the West Bank, in Berlin.
+Some of those walls, of course, were built to prevent the citizenry from escaping.
+Gaza, for example.
 We know that when it’s convenient, gatekeepers such as Ronald Reagan will happily stand with the majority (“Mr. Gorbachev, tear down this wall!”) for a photo-op.
 And when it isn’t, they won’t.

 And we remember the great walls that were unable to keep Dionysus and his bacchants out of Thebes.
 Dionysus is the archetypal Other who destroys inappropriate boundaries.
 Here is his basic rule: the higher and thicker the walls, the greater the repression (or oppression), the more furious and unforgiving his response.
+Or if you prefer: the brightest lights cast the darkest shadows.
 Like the mestizos (hybrids of Spain and Native America) coming to reclaim their territory – or like the Palestinians who are indigenous to their land – he penetrates the defenses on his way home, because he is our own self.
 But Dionysus can destroy the walls – and perhaps the whole city – when he is disrespected.

 His half-brother Hermes offers us an alternative to the explosive return of the repressed.
 He mediates the boundaries (physical, social and mental) rather than destroying them.
 So Hermes is the patron deity of those who live at or attempt to cross the borders: traders, translators, gamblers, furniture movers, psychotherapists, negotiators, diplomats, bankers, smugglers, thieves and all travellers, including immigrants.
-For a more detailed discussion, see my blog # 71: https://madnessatthegates.wordpress.com/2013/09/03/barrys-blog-71-the-con-man-part-three/
+Read here for a more detailed discussion.

 There is no way to suppress change, the story says, not even in Heaven; there is only a choice between a way of living that allows constant, if gradual alterations and a way of living that that combines great control and cataclysmic upheavals.
 Those who panic and bind the trickster choose the latter path.